-Keep an eye out for supermarket fliers and other sales and stock up when things are reduced.
+Keep an eye out for supermarket fliers and other sales (or use an app) and stock up when things are reduced.

 If you see a great special on rice (and you eat rice and can store it), buy an extra bag.
 Keep an eye out for specials as you get close to finishing the rice – you’ll never have to pay full price again.